The Lancet March 30, 2013

 Setting

-Population Patients requiring chronic oral anticoagulant therapy undergoing percutaneous coronary intervention with stent implantation.
+Population Adult patients receiving long-term oral anticoagulation (VKA) for an established indication who were undergoing percutaneous coronary intervention (PCI) with stent implantation.

 Study Limitations